tommyfuu/MOSAIC/README.md

 ```

 To explain the parameters, we first note that `iterative_methods_running_evaluate` is a generic wrapper function, where arguments
 - `run_or_evaluate`, a `str` type argument, should be either `run` or `evaluate`.
-In this case, you should use `run` because we are running the two batch correction methods implemented in python; for the later evaluation section, you use `evaluate`
+In this case, you should use `run` because we are running the two data integration methods implemented in python; for the later evaluation section, you use `evaluate`
 - `datatype`, a `str` type argument, should be either `count` or `relab`.
 - `iter` is simulation iteration for data generation (default=1 without user selection).
 - `or_l, cond_effect_val_l, batch_effect_val_l`: three parameter lists to generate data for.
 - `address_XY_dir_path`, a `str` type argument denoting the path of the directory where the original (uncorrected) count/relab dataset and the corresponding metadata (Y) should be.
-- `output_dir_path`, a `str` type argument denoting the path of the directory where the batch corrected datasets after running the methods and the related statistics should be.
+- `output_dir_path`, a `str` type argument denoting the path of the directory where the corrected/integrated datasets after running the methods and the related statistics should be.
 - `eval_dir_path`, a `str` type argument denoting the path of the directory where the evaluation results after analyzing the characteristics of each corrected dataset should be.
 (Need to be defined but not super relevant for this module)
-- `methods_list`, a `list` of `str` denoting the methods whose batch corrected datasets are then evaluated.
+- `methods_list`, a `list` of `str` denoting the methods whose integrated datasets are then evaluated.
 For example, it can be `["nobc", "harmony", "combat_seq", "limma", "MMUPHin", "ConQuR", "ConQuR_libsize", "percentile_norm"]` for count datasets, and `["nobc", "harmony", "combat", "limma", "MMUPHin", "ConQuR_rel", "percentile_norm"]` for relab sets.
 (Need to be defined but not super relevant for this module)
 - `binarizing_agent_biovar`, a `str` type argument denoting the name of the column in the input metadata for the column of the binary biological condition variable.
 For the simulated dataset in our setup, it should be `cond_1`.

 To make it easier for streamlining, we also defined the following:
-- `related`, a `str` type argument, should be either `yes` or `no` denoting whether confounding exists or not between library size and the simulated batch effect.
+- `related`, a `str` type argument, should be either `yes` or `no` denoting whether confounding exists or not between library size and the simulated cross-study batch effect.

 Alternatively, we provide a command line option, which might require you to go in and change certain codes in `evaluate.py`, but allows you a more streamlined running experience: